Photo by Tracy Kumono

 Financial Assistance: Grants for School Groups

-JANM’s Bid for Education is an ongoing fundraising initiative that helps cover admission and transportation costs for Title I schools and groups with demonstrated financial need.
+JANM’s Bid for Education is a fundraising initiative that helps cover admission and transportation costs for Title I schools and groups with demonstrated financial need.
 These grants are for groups who make advance reservations for guided and facilitated visits, are subject to strict rules, and are available on a first come, first served basis.

 Free Admission Grant

 Our Free Admission Grant is available to groups who make advance reservations and take a guided tour; self-guided groups are not eligible for this grant.
 Grants are for general admission only; additional program or special exhibition fees may not be covered.

 Free Transportation Grants